-Maritime safety in Belize's maritime areas and in oceans and seas is also promoted by the Merchant Ships Registration Act, 2010 and its regulations which establishes the International Merchant Marine Registry of Belize (IMMARBE) for the registration under the flag of Belize of vessels of any type, class, size or weight engaged in any kind of trade, service or international maritime activity, including pleasure vessels (sec.
+Maritime safety in the country's maritime areas and in oceans and seas is also promoted by the Merchant Ships Registration Act, 2010 and its regulations which establishes the IMMARBE for the registration under the flag of Belize of vessels of any type, class, size or weight engaged in any kind of trade, service or international maritime activity, including pleasure vessels (sec.
 3).

-One Regulation in force aimed at maritime safety is the Registration of Merchant Ships (Vessels under 500 Gross Registered Tons, in Service outside the Territorial Waters of Belize)Regulations 1991 as amended in 1997, which provides for the efficient operation of the International Merchant Marine Registry of Belize to make rules to ensure that all Belizean Cargo vessels of less than 500 Gross register tons (GRT) which are in service outside the territorial waters of Belize are so constructed, equipped, operated and inspected as to attain the highest standards of safety of life and property at sea (Chapeau).
+One Regulation in force aimed at maritime safety is the Registration of Merchant Ships (Vessels under 500 Gross Registered Tons, in Service outside the Territorial Waters of Belize) Regulations 1991 as amended in 1997, which provides for the efficient operation of the IMMARBE to make rules to ensure that all Belizean Cargo vessels of less than 500 Gross register tons (GRT) which are in service outside the territorial waters of Belize are so constructed, equipped, operated and inspected as to attain the highest standards of safety of life and property at sea (Chapeau).

-Another Regulation in force aimed at maritime safety achieving and maintaining security of oceans and seas is the Registration of Merchant Ships (Pleasure Vessels) Regulations, 1991 which provides for the efficient operation of the International Merchant Marine Registry of Belize to make rules to ensure that all pleasure vessels registered in Belize are so constructed, equipped and inspected as to highest standards of safety of life at Sea (Chapeau).
+Another Regulation in force aimed at maritime safety achieving and maintaining security of oceans and seas is the Registration of Merchant Ships (Pleasure Vessels) Regulations, 1991 which provides for the efficient operation of the IMMARBE to make rules to ensure that all pleasure vessels registered in Belize are so constructed, equipped and inspected as to highest standards of safety of life at Sea (Chapeau).

-A third Regulation dedicated to maritime safety is the Registration of Merchant Ships (Fishing Vessels of 24 Meters in Length and above) Safety Regulations, 1995, brought into force as a growing number of fishing vessels were being Registered with the International Merchant Marine Registry of Belize which were not subject to any specific safety regulations and inspections, and it was therefore necessary to ensure that fishing vessels of Belize of 24 meters in length and above were so constructed, equipped, operated and inspected as to attain the highest level of safety of life and property at sea (Chapeau).
+A third Regulation dedicated to maritime safety is the Registration of Merchant Ships (Fishing Vessels of 24 Meters in Length and above) Safety Regulations, 1995, brought into force as a growing number of fishing vessels were being Registered with the IMMARBE which were not subject to any specific safety regulations and inspections, and it was therefore necessary to ensure that fishing vessels of Belize of 24 metres in length and above were so constructed, equipped, operated and inspected as to attain the highest level of safety of life and property at sea (Chapeau).